 Wifi Roaming

-It is common in larger installations (e.g. large domestic networks or commercial installations) for a WiFi network to be configured with multiple different access points all advertising the same SSID (wifi network name) with the same authentication method and credentials.
+It is common in larger installations (e.g. large domestic networks or commercial installations) for a WiFi network to be configured with many different access points all advertising the same SSID (wifi network name) with the same authentication method and credentials.

-The WiFi standards refer to configuration where the same SSID is available from multiple access points as an Extended Service Set (ESS).
+A configuration where the same SSID is available from multiple access points as an Extended Service Set (ESS).

 Over time, a number of optional features have been added to the WiFi standards to try to increase roaming performance within an ESS.
 These include: